 The appellate court generally will only reverse a trial court for an error of law.
 The appellate court would have to find that the errors affected the outcome of the case.
 If the errors would not have changed the verdict, these would be considered harmless errors, and the appellate court would let the guilty verdict stand.

-In criminal cases, possible grounds for an appeal include legal error, juror misconduct and ineffective assistance of counsel.
+In federal crimes involving sex and other federal criminal charges in Broward County, Florida, possible grounds for an appeal include legal error, juror misconduct and ineffective assistance of counsel.
 This can include:

 If the appeals court affirms the lower court’s judgment, then the case ends unless the losing party appeals to a higher court.
 If the appeals court dismisses the appeal, the lower court’s decision also still stands.

 If the judgment is reversed, the appellate court usually remands the case, which means its sends the case back to a lower court and orders the trial court to take further action.
 It might order any of the following: